JohnStrunk/wahoo-results/docs/quickstart.md

 Switch back to the {{ WR }} program, still in the "Directories" tab.
 The right side of the window is for race results.

-Click "Browse..." and navigate to the "Log file directory" that was set in the Dolphin software.
+Click ++"Browse..."++ and navigate to the "Log file directory" that was set in the Dolphin software.

 In the right half of the window, any existing race results that are found will be displayed.
 The race results are ordered by time.